Doxense/foundationdb-dotnet-client/Tuples.md

 This is a tuple of size 3, which contains 3 elements in a specific order: the first element, the second element and then - you guessed it - the third element.

-The difference with a regular struct, is that the elements do not have names (only a position).
+The difference with a regular struct, is that the elements do not have names, only positions: `t[0]`, `t[1]`, ..., `t[i]` with `0 <= i < N`, like an array.

 The difference with an array, is that all the elements can have a different types.

-There are various ways to represent a tuple in text, and one of them is as a vector:
+There are various ways to represent a tuple in plain text, and one of them is as a vector:

 <pre>("Hello", 123, {773166b7-de74-4fcc-845c-84080cc89533})</pre>